hermunn/varnish-cache/doc/sphinx/reference/vmod.rst

 	debug.argtest("1", four=6);

-The C interface does not change with named arguments and default values, arguments remain positional and defaul values appear no different to user specified values.
+The C interface does not change with named arguments and default values, arguments remain positional and default values appear no different to user specified values.

 `Note` that default values have to be given in the native C-type